 - Quidco’s instore cashback app, ClickSnap currently has 29 cashback offers at Tesco.
 You can download the ClickSnap App at iTunes or Google Play for Android

 - Shopmium currently has 21 offers at Tesco.
 This includes a freebie worth £1.29 for a bottle of Robinsons Refresh’d.
 You can sign up with my referral code: 66s9i to receive an extra freebie too.
-It’s currently a jar of Nutella but this is subject to change.
+It’s currently a FREE Tub of Ben & Jerry’s Ice Cream, but this is subject to change.
 You can download the Shopmium App at iTunes if you have an iPhone or Google Play if you’ve got an Android phone.

 - CheckoutSmart currently has 35 offers at Tesco.
 Again CheckputSmart is available on Google Play or iTunes.

 - GreenJinn is a relatively new app (launched in 2016).
 New offers go live every Monday with an average weekly offer value of £30.
 Get GreenJinn on Android or iOS.

 Want to learn more about cashback apps?
 Check out my post on how to save money using cashback apps.